 REST suffers from the fact that it's often used for something it wasn't really designed for, and as a result, it often must be heavily modified.
-That's not to say that REST doesn't have its place - it's only to say that it may not Is GraphQL The End of REST Style APIs?

-be the best solution for serving client applications.
+That's not to say that REST doesn't have its place - it's only to say that it may not be the best solution for serving client applications.
 As Facebook says in its own documentation: